-Again the glue variants are not using the glue-spec userdata nodes.
-The setglue function accepts upto 5 arguments: width, stretch, shrink, stretch order and shrink order and the getglue function reports them, unless the second argument is false in which care only the width is returned.
+Again the glue variants are not using the glue_spec userdata nodes.
+The setglue function accepts upto 5 arguments: width, stretch, shrink, stretch order and shrink order.
+If you pass no values or if a value is not a number the corresponding property will become a zero.
+The getglue function reports all properties, unless the second argument is false in which care only the width is returned.

-Here is an example usign a threesome:
+Here is an example using a threesome: